 Generally keep cheque in a good condition - it should not be folded or stapled to the paper.
 Make sure that your cheques are not damaged in any way (ie: torn, folded, or crumpled).

 The cheque should not be exposed to direct sunlight nor kept in a hot place e.g. in a car in direct sunlight as this can damage the UV logo.

-Ensure the availability of sufficient funds in the account before issuing cheques (cheques returned due to insufficient funds may lead to criminal prosecutions and/ or closure of your account by NBKI).
+Ensure the availability of sufficient funds in the account before issuing cheques (cheques returned due to insufficient funds may lead closure of your account by NBKI)

 A debit card is a form of payment where the customer can purchase an item using money that is deposited in his bank account without the need to withdraw it in cash.

 All customers that currently hold an active current account with the bank qualify for a debit card.
 In the case of a new customer, they will receive a debit card instantly when opening the current account at the branch.